Delve into the history of community business with Steve Wyler’s book ‘In Our Hands’

-In times where places are hit hard and weakened by austerity and deterioration of the welfare state, it seems that the community businesses are a recent solution to the lack of government care for local people.
-However, community businesses are not a new phenomenon and nor are they just a plaster for a broken economy; over hundreds of years they have provided services by the people for the people, thus placing power and ownership into the hands of the community.
+Community businesses may seem a recent reaction to times of austerity but, in fact, they are neither a new phenomenon nor simply just a plaster for a broken economy.
+Over hundreds of years they have provided services by the people for the people, placing power and ownership into the hands of communities.

 “If our history tells us anything it tells us that despite all change, the core impulse of community business, trading for good, remains valid and irrepressible.”